Valentin-42/Valentin-42.github.io/_posts/2024-01-12-Internship@SpaceApplicationsServices.md

 **Source:** (PDF) European Moon Rover System (EMRS).
 Available from: https://www.researchgate.net/publication/374373530_European_Moon_Rover_System_EMRS)

+## **Project 2: X-aRm**

-**Project 2:** X-aRm, a Force-Feedback Device to Train Future Astronauts with eXtended Realities.
+X-aRm, a Force-Feedback Device to Train Future Astronauts with eXtended Realities.

 - Development and tuning of the Admittance Control loop (and a lot of testings !)
 - PID Tuning